 What will Waikato University provide for in-person jammers?

 T shirt, food and drink.
 We will provide breakfasts, lunches and dinners.
 There will also be soft drinks and some snack food available throughout the jam.
-We will make lab computers (Windows 10 with basic utility software) available; but also have space for those who prefer to bring their own rigs.
-You will have admin access to allow you to install development software on the lab computers.
-Internet access is provided
+We have space for those who bring their own computers, and we will make University lab computers (Windows 11 with basic utility software) available.
+Lab computers will give you admin access to let you to install any development software you require.
+Internet access is provided.

 What will we provide for online participants?